Get in Touch

 The sobering news is this.

 If you sit within similar proximity to a toxic coworker, the negative impact can be roughly twice that magnitude.
-In other words, the drag created by toxic behaviour is significantly stronger than the lift created by excellence.
+In other words, the downside created by toxic behaviour is significantly stronger than the upside created by excellence.

 And separate “bad apple” research backs this up, showing that one toxic individual can reduce overall team performance by 30 to 40 percent.
 Yep, not good.

 So proximity is not neutral.
-It shapes standards, behaviours and outcomes.
+It influences standards, behaviours and ultimately outcomes.

 And this is where the myth of the “toxic genius” starts to unravel.

-We have all seen it.
-The technically brilliant individual who hits their numbers and delivers impressive output, but leaves a trail of strained relationships, lowered morale and frustration behind them.
-The person who is defended because “they get results,” as though results exist in isolation from the system around them.
+We have all seen this movie.
+The technically brilliant individual who hits their numbers and delivers impressive output, but leaves a trail of damaged relationships, lowered morale and frustration behind them.
+The person who is tolerated because “they get results,” as if results exist in isolation from the system around them.

 But the toxic genius is just one archetype there are many other corrosive styles that also impact performance.
 The truth is simple.
 You are not a high performer if you do not make other people better.